Poetry is Always a Good Idea*

 Ranier Maria Rilke

-(Today, I’ve added others on my list – b t this post is about our beginnings.)
+(Today, I’ve added others on my list – b t this post is about our beginnings.
+We can talk about my literary mentors another day.)

 Article and Photography by Lynda McKinney Lambert.